Vyral/robin-phillips/_posts/2021-11-11-should-you-worry-about-foreclosures-affecting-the-market.md

 ---
 layout: post
-title: Why You Shouldn't Worry About Foreclosures
+title: Should You Worry About Foreclosures Affecting The Market?
 date: 2021-11-11 10:55:00
 tags:
     - Real Estate